consulthys/ElastiXray/README.md

 }
 ```

-And the sample document we want to anaylze looks like this:
+And the sample document we want to analyze looks like this:
 ```
 PUT test/doc/1
 {